gustavocorreiaof/React-Studies/README.md

 # Study
-All my studies in software developer.
+All my studies with C#.